mozilla-releng/pulse-notify/README.md

 - sns
     Send a notification to an Amazon SNS topic.
 - log_collect
-    Collect log artifacts from the task and upload to an Amazon S3 bucket.
+    Collect log artifacts from the task and upload to an Amazon S3 bucket (supports aws-provisioner-v1 and buildbot-bridge ProvisionerId's)
 - irc
     Push colour-coded messages to internet relay chat.
-- repulse
-    Publish an AMQP message to Pulse.

 ## Deployment